-After cups-off, it is not possible to inspect the teats/udders closely for the next 24 hours, much longer than on TAD.
+After cups-off, it is not possible to inspect the teats/udders closely for the next 24 hours, a much longer time period than on TAD.
 This longer inter-milking interval may enable mastitis infections to become more firmly established before the next milking.

 Somatic cell count

 Cows milked OAD have a somatic cell count (SCC) that can be twice as high as cows milked TAD.

 This difference starts to show up once cows have moved beyond peak lactation (weeks 6-8 after calving) and remains until the end of lactation.
 There is likely to be greater increases in SCC during the second half of lactation, which may require high SCC cows to be dried off early.